Parents, carers and families

 Applying to university can be a daunting experience for students – and for their parents and carers too.
 Even if you were once a student yourself, the process may have changed in the intervening years.
 At the University of Leicester, we do all we can to make the application process painless and friendly, providing you with guidance and explanations about what is involved in applying to Leicester.

-We offer an extensive range of catered and self-catered residences in the Oadby Student Village and across the city.
-Our Accommodation Services provide details of individual halls, facilities, pricing structure etc. You can look around the accommodation on an Open Day or a UCAS Visit Day.
+We offer an extensive range of catered and self-catered residences in the Oadby Student Village and across our City Living locations.
+Our accommodation webpages provide details of individual halls, facilities, pricing structure etc. You can look around the accommodation on an Open Day or a UCAS Visit Day.

 Tuition fees, grants, scholarships, bursaries, student loans: the world of student finance can be complex and confusing, especially for school leavers and international students.
 We can help students – and their families – to understand the options available and to manage their finances.